Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Introduction

 For this fulfilment centre, we consider an integrated storage assignment problem involving three hierarchically related decisions: The first decision is to determine the subset of SKUs to be handled in the picking loop, the second is to determine the station of the picking loop to which a SKU is assigned, and the third one is to determine the shelf within the corresponding station.
 With the objective of establishing a high picking efficiency, the main goals associated with these decisions are to allocate SKUs with a high picking frequency to the loop, to keep the workload among the stations balanced, and to allocate high-demand SKUs close to the pickers in the stations.
-In addition, the storage assignment needs to respect aspects such as the need for keeping space between SKUs located next to each other and precedence order constraints to ensure that heavy SKUs do not damage fragile ones in an order box.
+In addition, as it is typical for the retail business (see e.g. \citealp{trindade2022ramping}), the storage assignment needs to respect aspects such as the need for keeping space between SKUs located next to each other and precedence order constraints to ensure that heavy SKUs do not damage fragile ones in an order box.

 As observed by \citet{Boysen2019} and many other authors, demand variation is one of the key challenges to be considered in almost every high-performance retail warehouse.
 If the demand for SKUs changes due to seasonal impacts or by long-term trends, maintaining a high level of picking efficiency typically requires to adapt the storage assignment by rearranging the storage locations of the SKUs.
 In case of short-term demand variations such as day-of-week dependent demand for certain SKUs, however, rearranging SKUs is often not possible or not meaningful -- as an example, this is the case in the e-grocery fulfilment centre considered in this paper.
-In order to mitigate the negative impact induced by such short-term demand variations, we propose to aim at determining a robust storage assignment, that is, a storage assignment that performs well for a number of demand scenarios, in particular for day-of-week-dependent SKU demands.
+In order to mitigate the negative impact induced by such short-term demand variations, we propose to aim at determining a \textit{variation-aware storage assignment}, that is, a storage assignment that performs well for a number of demand scenarios, in particular for day-of-week-dependent SKU demands.
 The contributions of this paper can be stated as follows:

-First, while there is a considerable amount of work on warehousing in non-grocery e-commerce and for brick-and-mortar retailing, see e.g.\ the recent reviews by \citet{Boysen2019} and \citet{Boysen2021}, our paper is among the first ones dealing with scientific support for tactical decision-making in e-grocery fulfilment centres.